All posts

 Simple approach

-We'll start with a simple approach which multiplies a query's execution time with the billing rate for the warehouse it ran on.
+We'll start with a simple approach that multiplies a query's execution time with the billing rate for the warehouse it ran on.
 For example, say a query ran for 10 minutes on a medium size warehouse.
 A medium warehouse costs 4 credits per hour, and with a cost of $3 per credit 2, we'd say this query costs $2 (10/60 hours * 4 credits / hour * $3/credit).

 SQL Implementation